Lucifer1662/Over-Hooked/README.md

   <img src="Gifs/Catch Fish.gif"  width="400" >
 </p>

-* If you didn't catch the required number of fish before the timer ends, the menu will pop up telling you failed to complete the current level and unable to unlock the next level.
+* If you didn't catch the required number of fish before the timer ends, the menu will pop up telling you that you failed to complete the current level and you can't unlock the next level.
 Feel free to click the `Retry` button to have another shot.
 * Otherwise, the level completion menu will pop up.
 Click the `Next` button to go to the next level, or `Retry` if you want to try again and beat your record.

 <p align="center">